spree/deface/README.markdown

 ### Target

-* <tt>:virtual_path</tt> - The template / partial / layout where the override should take effect eg: *"shared/_person"*, *"admin/posts/new"* this will apply to all controller actions that use the specified template.
+* `:virtual_path` - The template / partial / layout where the override should take effect eg: *"shared/_person"*, *"admin/posts/new"* this will apply to all controller actions that use the specified template.

 ### Action

-* <tt>:remove</tt> - Removes all elements that match the supplied selector
+* `:remove` - Removes all elements that match the supplied selector

-* <tt>:replace</tt> - Replaces all elements that match the supplied selector
+* `:replace` - Replaces all elements that match the supplied selector

-* <tt>:replace_contents</tt> - Replaces the contents of all elements that match the supplied selector
+* `:replace_contents` - Replaces the contents of all elements that match the supplied selector

-* <tt>:surround</tt> - Surrounds all elements that match the supplied selector, expects replacement markup to contain <%= render_original %> placeholder
+* `:surround` - Surrounds all elements that match the supplied selector, expects replacement markup to contain <%= render_original %> placeholder

-* <tt>:surround_contents</tt> - Surrounds the contents of all elements that match the supplied selector, expects replacement markup to contain <%= render_original %> placeholder
+* `:surround_contents` - Surrounds the contents of all elements that match the supplied selector, expects replacement markup to contain <%= render_original %> placeholder

-* <tt>:insert_after</tt> - Inserts after all elements that match the supplied selector
+* `:insert_after` - Inserts after all elements that match the supplied selector

-* <tt>:insert_before</tt> - Inserts before all elements that match the supplied selector
+* `:insert_before` - Inserts before all elements that match the supplied selector

-* <tt>:insert_top</tt> - Inserts inside all elements that match the supplied selector, as the first child.
+* `:insert_top` - Inserts inside all elements that match the supplied selector, as the first child.

-* <tt>:insert_bottom</tt> - Inserts inside all elements that match the supplied selector, as the last child.
+* `:insert_bottom` - Inserts inside all elements that match the supplied selector, as the last child.

-* <tt>:set_attributes</tt> - Sets attributes on all elements that match the supplied selector, replacing existing attribute value if present or adding if not.
+* `:set_attributes` - Sets attributes on all elements that match the supplied selector, replacing existing attribute value if present or adding if not.
 Expects :attributes option to be passed.

-* <tt>:add_to_attributes</tt> - Appends value to attributes on all elements that match the supplied selector, adds attribute if not present.
+* `:add_to_attributes` - Appends value to attributes on all elements that match the supplied selector, adds attribute if not present.
 Expects :attributes option to be passed.

-* <tt>:remove_from_attributes</tt> - Removes value from attributes on all elements that match the supplied selector.
+* `:remove_from_attributes` - Removes value from attributes on all elements that match the supplied selector.
 Expects :attributes option to be passed.

 ### Source

-* <tt>:text</tt> - String containing markup
+* `:text` - String containing markup

-* <tt>:partial</tt> - Relative path to a partial
+* `:partial` - Relative path to a partial

-* <tt>:template</tt> - Relative path to a template
+* `:template` - Relative path to a template

-* <tt>:cut</tt> - Cuts (i.e. copies and removes) an element or a range of elements from the current template as the source, using css selector(s).
+* `:cut` - Cuts (i.e. copies and removes) an element or a range of elements from the current template as the source, using css selector(s).
 Supports two versions:
-  * <tt>selector</tt> -  A single string css selector (first match is used).
+  * `selector` -  A single string css selector (first match is used).
-  * <tt>{:start => 'selector_a', :end => 'selector_b'}</tt> - select a range of elements using :start and :end css selectors.
+  * `{:start => 'selector_a', :end => 'selector_b'}` - select a range of elements using :start and :end css selectors.
 The end element must be a sibling of the first/starting element.

-* <tt>:copy</tt> - Copies an element or a range of elements from the current template as the source, using css selector(s).
+* `:copy` - Copies an element or a range of elements from the current template as the source, using css selector(s).
 Supports two versions:
-  * <tt>selector</tt> -  A single string css selector (first match is used).
+  * `selector` -  A single string css selector (first match is used).
-  * <tt>{:start => 'selector_a', :end => 'selector_b'}</tt> - select a range of elements using :start and :end css selectors.
+  * `{:start => 'selector_a', :end => 'selector_b'}` - select a range of elements using :start and :end css selectors.
 The end element must be a sibling of the first/starting element.

 ### Optional

-* <tt>:name</tt> - Unique name for override so it can be identified and modified later.
+* `:name` - Unique name for override so it can be identified and modified later.
 This needs to be unique within the same `:virtual_path`

-* <tt>:disabled</tt> - When set to true the override will not be applied.
+* `:disabled` - When set to true the override will not be applied.

-* <tt>:original</tt> - Either a string containing the original markup that is being overridden, or a string that is the SHA1 digest of the original markup.
+* `:original` - Either a string containing the original markup that is being overridden, or a string that is the SHA1 digest of the original markup.
 If supplied Deface will log when the original markup changes, which helps highlight overrides that need attention when upgrading versions of the source application.
 Only really warranted for :replace overrides.
 NB: All whitespace is stripped before comparison.
 To generate the SHA1 digest do: `Digest::SHA1.hexdigest(original_markup_string.gsub(/\s/, ''))`

-* <tt>:closing_selector</tt> - A second css selector targeting an end element, allowing you to select a range of elements to apply an action against.
+* `:closing_selector` - A second css selector targeting an end element, allowing you to select a range of elements to apply an action against.
 The :closing_selector only supports the :replace, :remove and :replace_contents actions, and the end element must be a sibling of the first/starting element.
 Note the CSS general sibling selector (~) is used to match the first element after the opening selector (see below for an example).

-* <tt>:sequence</tt> - Used to order the application of an override for a specific virtual path, helpful when an override depends on another override being applied first, supports:
+* `:sequence` - Used to order the application of an override for a specific virtual path, helpful when an override depends on another override being applied first, supports:
-  * <tt>:sequence => n</tt> - where n is a positive or negative integer (lower numbers get applied first, default 100).
+  * `:sequence => n` - where n is a positive or negative integer (lower numbers get applied first, default 100).
-  * <tt>:sequence => {:before => "*override_name*"}</tt> - where "*override_name*" is the name of an override defined for the
+  * `:sequence => {:before => "*override_name*"}` - where "*override_name*" is the name of an override defined for the
                                               same virtual_path, the current override will be appplied before the named override passed.
-  * <tt>:sequence => {:after => "*override_name*"}</tt> - the current override will be applied after the named override passed.
+  * `:sequence => {:after => "*override_name*"}` - the current override will be applied after the named override passed.

-* <tt>:attributes</tt> - A hash containing all the attributes to be set on the matched elements, eg: :attributes => {:class => "green", :title => "some string"}
+* `:attributes` - A hash containing all the attributes to be set on the matched elements, eg: :attributes => {:class => "green", :title => "some string"}

 ### Examples